+3.2.2.2.
+Strong Coupling Effects Appear for Different Ranges of g_h and High g_h Causes Cycle Skipping.
 In contrast to the case of I{Ks} , strong coupling effects are seen for large and small values of I_h .
 In row 1 of Fig. 5, the direct STRC has large amplitude and differs significantly from the linearized one.
-The large amplitude of the STRC causes the shift of the unstable equilibrium point near anti-synchrony in the directly estimated $F(\Delta)$ from 60 to 45ms.
-This leftward shift indicates that the period of the cells decreases when near anti-synchrony to 90ms (instead of 120ms).
-This result agrees well with the direct STRC, which indicates that cells advance each other by approximately 30ms on any cycle in which they are out of phase.
+The large amplitude of the STRC{dir} causes the shift of the unstable equilibrium point near anti-synchrony in $F{\rm dir}(\Delta)$ from 60 to 45 ms. This leftward shift indicates that the period of the cells decreases when near anti-synchrony to 90 ms (instead of 120 ms).
+This result agrees well with the STRC{dir}, which indicates that cells advance each other by approximately 30 ms on any cycle in which they are out of phase.
 For larger values of g_h (rows 2-4), strong coupling effects are still evident.
-In these cases, strong coupling effects have more dramatic consequences for spike time difference dynamics, discernable from the shape of $F(\Delta)$, than for predicted equilibrium time differences, which depend only on behavior of $F(\Delta)$ near its zero-crossings.
+In these cases, strong coupling effects have more dramatic consequences for spike time difference dynamics, discernable from the shape of $F{\text{dir}}(\Delta)$, than for predicted equilibrium time differences, which depend only on behavior of $F{\rm dir}(\Delta)$ near its zero-crossings.

-When $g_h=1.5$, parameters are identical to row 2 of Fig. 2, and strong coupling effects are noticeable.
+When $g_h = 1.5$, parameters are identical to row 2 of Fig. 2, and strong coupling effects are noticeable.
 When g_h is increased to 2.0 (row 5, Fig. 5), dramatic strong coupling effects including cycle skipping appear as they do when the synaptic conductance is significantly increased (row 3, Fig. 2).
 It appears that this increase in g_h causes an increase in the effective strength of coupling in a similar manner as observed previously with large g{Ks} .
-The appearance of cycle skipping in this case has a similar effect on network dynamics: the neurons are pushed away from antisynchrony and then synchronize quickly.
-For all values of g_h , direct estimates of $F(\Delta)$ (solid lines) and results from simulations (open circles) are in close agreement.
+The appearance of cycle skipping in this case has a similar effect on network dynamics: the neurons are pushed away from anti-synchrony and then synchronize quickly.
+For all values of g_h , $F{dir}(\Delta)$ (solid lines) and results from simulations (open circles) are in close agreement.

-C. How Slow Conductances Can Cause Delays in Response to Excitatory Inputs (Type II STRCs) and Bistability
+3.3.
+How Slow Conductances Can Cause Delays in Response to Excitatory Inputs (Type II STRCs)